ytmytm/1571-TrackCacheROM/README.md

 The problem is that on a stock 1541, there is not enough unused space in the ROM area to put these patches.
 So something would have to be disabled, for example REL file support.

+But [there is a 1541-RAMBOardII project](https://github.com/ytmytm/1541-RAMBOardII) that adds both 8K of RAM as well as 8K of ROM.
+And it supports DolphinDOS 2.